-Conflict of interest can get in the way of independent representation in a divorce.
+Conflict of interest can get in the way of independent representation in a divorce or business dispute.

-Divorces or business situations with competing points of view often result in a conflict of interest.
+Divorce often results in a conflict of interest.
 In the context of divorces, a conflict of interest occurs when the advice of the CPA may provide a benefit to one spouse at the expense of the other spouse.
 Sometimes a second CPA must be hired to ensure independent representation of both parties.
 While the added expense is unfortunate for the taxpayers, there may be no choice.

 - One spouse’s interests are directly adverse to the other spouse’s interests;